 Many of the above points relate to challenges that affect other areas of life, or crop up at other times of year, but there’s something about Christmas – with its combination of tradition, family scripts, media hype and cultural assumptions – that seems to roll lots of difficult shit up in one stinking bundle and rub our faces in it.
 A lot of people find it difficult to prioritise their own needs at the best of times, so a festival that is all about ‘giving rather than receiving’ can exacerbate this.

 Interestingly, research indicates that emergency room visits for mental health reasons drop around Christmas itself – possibly because people at risk have others around them on Christmas Day – but that they rise again afterwards.
 See this article about it.
 This, for me, highlights that ‘Christmas stress’ speaks more about the whole atmosphere around the Christmas period rather than the day itself.

 And it seems to me that the ‘remedy’ for this can be the same as at other times of year – but it can be harder to apply during this period.
-How can you listen to what your own needs when there’s a family row going on next door?
+How can you listen to what your body’s telling you you need, when there’s a family row going on in the next room?
 How do you choose not to repeat previous unhelpful patterns when you’re thrown into the historic family setting that led to them developing?

 I don’t have a simple solution to this.
-I’m struggling with it too.
+I struggle with it too.
 But I think it’s something that we need to continue talking about and I’m offering some suggestions to help you think about it below.

 What are your beliefs around what Christmas is or should be?
 Have you stopped to consider whether these are realistic or achievable – or might they be rooted in some childhood fantasy?
 Does hanging on to them help, and if not how might you allow yourself to let them go?